kemball/robot-trifle/HOWTO.md

 `./do_goals.py goals.csv state.yaml` from the Pi driving the robot.

-*notes on calibrations*
+###notes on calibrations
 	There's a script on pippin designed to merge two calibrations files and produce a third that contains all the entries from either file, and update conflicting entries.
 It calls merge_json.py, but it's not actually in the git repo.

-**Bartender**
+##Bartender

-The bartender robot creates goals.csv files and state.yaml files.
+The bartender code creates goals.csv files and state.yaml files.
 In the near future(#TODO) it will use media definitions and experimental specifications from a file.

 For a complete bartender, do './bartender goal.yaml media.yaml layout.yaml' and your goals will be in goals.csv